Deta-Cold/delta-firmware/python/docs/transaction-format.md

 * **562 825** sat to a P2SH-SegWit change address at derivation path **m/49'/0'/0'/1/99**
 * fee of 10 000 sat

-(Note that Trezor does not support change addresses when mixing input types.
+(Note that detahard does not support change addresses when mixing input types.
 The example is designed purely to showcase the JSON structure.
 Usually, all inputs should have the same `script_type`.)